LeonardoVirgillito/LeonardoVirgillito/README.md

 # 💫 Hi👋🏻, I'm Alfio Leonardo Virgillito 💫
 I am Data Analyst/Web Analyst with a passion for Data, Programming and Technology👨‍💻
-<br>Take a look at my works, and if interested<br>
-Shoot me an Email or add me on Linkedin😉
+<br>Take a look at my works, and if interested, shoot me an Email or add me on Linkedin😉<br>

 ## 🌐 Socials: